prof7bit/TorChat/src/tools/readme_plugin_win.txt

 apart with a human readable name.
 It will create a config folder
 %APPDATA%\torchat2_accountname\ for each account (profile).
 You can create as many accounts (profiles) as you want and use them all simultanously.

+If you need a log file for debugging purposes create the folder
+%APPDATA%\torchatlogs before you start it, TorChat will detect this and enable logging for the plugin and for tor, if you want to disable logging smply remove this folder.

+The TorChat plugin will recognize the following environment variables on all platforms: PURPLEHOME, APPDATA, TOR_EXE to override the defaults for the data directory (if you want to include it with portable Pidgn), TOR_EXE is the path and name of the tor binary (not just the folder).